-Time is allocated in this year for training that will start to develop your clinical competence.
+Time is allocated in this year for training that will start to develop your clinical competence; concentrating on history taking, vital signs, & chest examination.
 These are conducted during ECPD module in Semester II in laboratories, small rooms and hospitals.

 Student Selected Components (SSCs):